dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 <Lightbox src="/img/docs/dbt-cloud/Configure-SSO-Access.png" title="Configure SSO groups and Access permissions"/>

-When you've completed your configurations, scroll up and click **Save** in the top right-hand corner.
+When you've completed your configurations, click **Save**.
 Users will begin to populate the group automatically once they have signed in to dbt Cloud with their SSO credentials.

 <Lightbox src="/img/docs/dbt-cloud/Save-Group-Information.png" title="Save group configuration"/>